aczuleta/voice123-test/README.md

 - Review the API in order to see why does it return the same current page.
 - Look for some better and prettier paginator control system (Angular Material paginator shows a weird behaviour and it is kind of ugly to being honest)
 - We could do a lot of performance optimization by following the RAIL and PRPL patterns by implementing stuff like SSR or Service Workers.

+NOTE:
+I modified the README since I consider I was not quite clear with something.
+There is an small bug related with the paginator when the size of the collection attached to it changes and you are on a page different than number one.

+I'm aware of this and already know the solution.

+However I decided to not implement it because once you do it since the API returns always 1 as the index for the current page it would prevent the user to go any further in the pagination flow, basically it was a trade-off (solution is just one line of code tho).